Belize at a glance

 Roman Catholic, Protestant, None

-STUDENT MISSION TRIPS
+YOUTH GROUP MISSION TRIPS

 Our full-time Missionary in Belize, Dr. Paul Whisnant, was born in the U.S., but has lived in Belize since 1990, and is a dual citizen of the United States and Belize.
-He will work with you to design your groups trip to benefit your student group and our Churches in Belize.
+He will work with you to design your groups trip to benefit your youth group and our Churches in Belize.
 We will handle all the in-Belize details from start-to-finish, making your trip planning easy and hassle-free.

 Is your Team large?
-Some of the largest Churches in the United States have trusted us to lead their students.
-We've hosted the largest Mission Trip groups in Belize, with many of our groups being over 100 Team members.
+Some of the largest Churches in the United States have trusted us to lead their youth groups.
+We've hosted the largest Mission Trip youth groups in Belize, with many of our groups being over 100 Team members.
 Our average Team size is 50-100.
 Whether you have 20 or 200, we'd love to partner with you!
 Plus, groups of 30 or more can choose to come ANY week they wish!

 Belize is the only country in Central America where English is the official language, so it'll be easy for you to communicate directly with locals.